 5. Learning takes place in a comfortable environment for your child

-One advantage of online tutoring is that it place in your home or school, and this is something that should not be underestimated when considering the impact tutoring could have on your child.
+One advantage of online tutoring is that it takes place in a familiar environment.
+This is something that should not be underestimated.
 If they are more comfortable in their surroundings, taking part in an activity they probably enjoy (working online), then they will get a lot more from the tutoring sessions.

-6. Online tutoring sites are able to provide more centralised and regulated training for their tutors
+6. Online tutoring sites tend to have more training options for their tutors

-Before they are qualified to teach with Third Space Learning, our online tutors not only have to pass the rigorous selection process but are also required to do initial training on the primary school maths curriculum, how to use the online classroom, and, importantly, how to develop a rapport and work with different pupils.
+Before they are qualified to teach with Third Space Learning, our online tutors are required to complete initial training on pedagogy, the UK maths curriculum, how to use the online classroom, and, importantly, how to develop a rapport and work with different pupils.
 This full-time, 3 week training is developed by our curriculum team and centres around UK teaching standards and practice.

 7. Online tutoring is cheaper than in-person tutoring

-Of course, no one wants to cut corners when it comes to their child’s education, but with the cost of living increasing it’s important to get great value for money too.
+No one wants to cut corners when it comes to a child’s education, but with the cost of living increasing it’s important to get great value for money too.

 Value for money is just as important for schools, with budgets growing ever tighter and intervention programmes usually costing about the same as private tutoring.